 In a statement, Nadine Abdel Ghaffar, Art D’Égypte’s founder, said:”Our global success last year, motivated us to develop new plans that will amaze the world once more.
 We have worked hard over the years to establish Art D’Egypte as one of the region’s premier art consultancies and we are proud to bring you this latest endeavor.”

 Building on last year’s momentum, Forever is Now II will attempt to express the compelling concerns pertaining to sustainability and climate in a day and age where the global community is on the brink of a point-of-no-return crisis.
-These themes will be addressed through the perspective of a slew of multidisciplinary artists, which will include the likes of Swedish painter Jwan Yosef, British-American sculptor Natalie Clark, and French-Tunisian calligraphy master eL Seed, among others.
+These themes will be addressed through the perspective of a slew of multidisciplinary artists, which will include the likes of Swedish painter Jwan Yosef, British-American sculptor Natalie Clark, French-Tunisian calligraphy master eL Seed, and Saudi filmmaker Mohamad El Faraj, amongst others.

 The installations that are expected to make their way to Cairo will again serve as tokens of a present-day understanding of the past while projecting ourselves into the future.
 Somehow bridging both eras together through art, Forever is Now II is the event not to miss this back-to-school season if cruising past the North African country this fall.